 A little over two weeks ago, tornadoes wreaked havoc in Alabama and the surrounding states.
 I feel very fortunate that the damage we suffered here in East Tennessee was mild comparatively.
 We’ll be getting a new roof and vinyl siding, but many people in Alabama lost everything they owned, and worse.
-Maybe you've heard of the devastation?
-A photographer friend captured it perfectly here.

 That evening, after the storm was over, we emerged from our designated safe-place to find our yard completely covered with soft-ball sized hail.
 Wow.
 I’ve never seen anything so strange and scary!